cmachler/vagrant-kubernetes-coreos-application-stack-example/README.md

 # vagrant-kubernetes-coreos-application-stack-example

-This code is used for my How-To article on deploying Kubernetes running on top of CoreOS using Vagrant, and deploying an example applicaiton stack on top of Kubernetes.
+This code is used for my How-To article on deploying Kubernetes running on top of CoreOS using Vagrant, and deploying an example application stack on top of Kubernetes.

 ## Prerequisites